kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Sipping spiced cider, an internal shift sharpens his senses.
 Every sound— the clink of tankards, the creak of floorboards— crystalizes into focus.
 He realizes time yields to his will, revealing an ability to exploit the lulls between heartbeats.

 Grinning, he tests this newfound quickness, running a stealthy route between tables up to the rooms, completely undetected.
-Each moment forms with crystal clarity, readying him to weave through shadows, more agile than swirling snow.
+Each moment forms with unclouded insight, readying him to weave through shadows, more agile than swirling snow.

 As night deepens, each adventurer, transformed by their experiences within the Jolly Dwarf, readies for the unknowns awaiting in Eiselcross.
 Outside, whispers of snow and secrecy abound, but with increasing potential, each one braces for the stories and trials of tomorrow.

 ## Prepare for departure

-Morning light filters softly through the frost-touched windows of the Jolly Dwarf, casting dancing patterns over the adventurers as they awaken, well-rested and invigorated.
+The next morning, the adventurers awake well-rested and invigorated.
 The warmth of the inn lingers like an inviting blanket, fortifying them against the chill that awaits outside.
 After a hearty breakfast and a few shared laughs, their eyes are set on the tasks ahead.

 Their path leads first to Mathias’s Stuffs, an establishment with all the disarrayed charm of a barn filled with a collector’s treasures.
 There the party quickly trades with the harried elf proprietor Mathias to procure equipment and provisions for their expedition: a quarterstaff for Whisper, a few javelins for Halite, bolts and arrows for Doctor Pepe and Elara, a unique two-billed olive drab hat for Doctor Pepe, and a month’s provisions.
 They more than offset their purchases by selling the scimitars and crossbows they acquired from the defeated bandits.

 Thanks to Kragor’s curiosity, they also learn a useful tidbit about Eiselcross from Mathias.
 The lands are inhabited by “wild folk” who largely keep to themselves, except for one group among them: a violent group whose members have black streaks across their faces.

 Anxious to discover as much as they might of the Aeorian artifacts Urgon found, they make their next stop the home of Westeroff, the retired wizard mentioned by Gramini.
-But, they learn little to help them: Westeroff is not a fan of music; a spellcasting costing them five gold reveals the dagger is magical; and that the remaining items are mundane although valuable.
+But, they learn little to help them: Westeroff is not a fan of music; a spellcasting costing them five gold reveals the dagger is magical; and the remaining items are mundane although valuable.

 During the discussions, Halite eyes a crystal appropriate for arcane focus.
 He is taken by it, although he is no spellcaster himself, and agrees to pay ten gold for it from his own stash.